omundy/learn-computers/topics-files-folders.md

 ### View permissions for any file

 1. In the (MacOS) GUI: Select the file and press Command + i, or right click and select Get Info.
-2. Using the terminal
+1. Using the terminal
 	1. In the Finder, select the containing folder of the file and press Command + C
 	1. In Terminal, type `cd ` and then press Command + V to paste the full path of the folder
-	1. Type `ls -l` to list the
+	1. Type `ls -la` to list the files with their permissions

 <img width="550" src="assets/img/files-permissions-ls.png">